 Maybe the best part is we'll pay you every time you come in to see us -whether you've caught something, or if someone names you as a close contact.

 Also, we have a special type of location tracking app for your smartphone (hyper-accurate for locations served by campus wifi), which will help us trace disease transmission in a community network.
-If you're eligible (over 18 years old and living in the Cambridge Community) we'll pay you to download and install and run it, and if you keep it on you'll be eligible for prize drawings (including a grand prize of a $500 debit card).
+If you're eligible (over 18 years old and a UMD affiliate) we'll pay you to download and install and run it, and if you keep it on you'll be eligible for prize drawings (including a grand prize of a $500 debit card).
 Go to https://catch.umd.edu/app in order to participate.